thasneem-mfm/hotel-booking-system/README.md

 A full-stack **Hotel Booking Web Application** developed as a final-year **HND Information Technology project**.
 The system provides an online platform where users can browse hotel rooms, check room availability, make reservations, manage their bookings, and receive booking-related notifications.

-The application also provides a dedicated **Admin Dashboard** that allows administrators to manage hotel rooms, room images, facilities, bookings, reviews, and other website operations.
+The application also includes a dedicated **Admin Dashboard** that allows administrators to manage hotel rooms, room images, facilities, bookings, reviews, and other hotel operations.

 ---